What Herbs Grow Indoors: Fresh Herbs Year-Round

 What are the top herbs suitable for growing in an indoor garden?

-There are several herbs that are suitable for indoor gardening.
+Several herbs are suitable for indoor gardening.
 Some of the most popular herbs that can be grown indoors include basil, parsley, chives, thyme, rosemary, oregano, and mint.
 These herbs are easy to grow and can be used in a variety of dishes.

 Which herbs can thrive indoors with limited natural light?